Tesla takes Standard Range Model 3 off website, changes pricing again

 Update November 11, 2019:

 Tesla has continued to make minor tweaks to pricing.
 Standard Range Plus now has 250 miles of range, and Long Range AWD now has 322 miles of range.
-I’ve updated the information below to match.
+Information has been updated to match.

 Update July 16, 2019: